 You may have heard of, or know personally, mothers who have successfully carried and given birth to twins or more babies.
 Newspapers and magazines often carry articles on such families, and the story is usually one of joy, rather than heartache.

 Unfortunately, this rosy picture hides the reality for the women who suffer a miscarriage or life-threatening conditions during pregnancy, or who, in extreme cases, die during pregnancy or labour.
+It also hides the increased risk of mortality and disability for the babies.

 "Multiple births increase risks for mothers and babies.
 They should not be seen as inevitable and acceptable outcomes of assisted reproduction."